fiap-videoslice/fiap-videoslice-svc-web-api/README.md

 They are mapped to mocked users that are valid through the application.

+#### Run locally with Docker

+To build the image locally:

+    cd docker/
+    ./build-locally

+To run the full solution with Docker Compose:

+    cd test-resources/compose
+    docker-compose up

 #### API Calls

 See examples in the file test-resources/job-api.http